What Pawn Shop Buy Tools - Pawn King Located in Stratford, Connecticut

 It’s a good idea to give your tool a quick look over.
 Some tips to improve what you can get from your preowned tool are plugging it in and making sure it turns on.
-If it cordless make sure the battery is charged and turns the tool on.
+If it is cordless make sure the battery is charged and turns the tool on.
 Give the tool a good cleaning before taking it to the pawnshop.
-Clean tools appear to be taken care of and the pawnshop may not pay as much if they have to spend time cleaning it up before they can resell it.
+Clean tools appear to be taken care of, and the pawnshop may not pay as much if they have to spend time cleaning it up before reselling it.

 Hand tools have value as well.
-Wrenches, ratchets, toolboxes full of various tools can be sold or pawned.
-Yarn and garden tools, hand tools, wrecking bars, power tools all add to a pawnshop.
+Wrenches, ratchets, and toolboxes full of various tools can be sold or pawned.
+Yard and garden tools, hand tools, wrecking bars, power tools all are wanted by pawnshops.

-Pawnshops buy tools and they loan on tools.
-If you need cash look through your garage and toolbox and see what you can part with.
-If you decide you don’t want to sell your tools outright, you may want to consider a pawn loan using the tools as collateral and when the loan is paid back, you can get them back.
+Pawnshops buy tools, and they loan on tools.
+If you need cash, look through your garage and toolbox and see what you can part with.
+If you decide you don’t want to sell your tools outright, you may want to consider a pawn loan using the tools as collateral, and when the loan is paid back, you can get them back.
 You have to determine what is the best choice for your situation.
-Pawnshops pay a fair market value for the tools they buy, and of course, good tools equals a higher payout.
+Pawnshops pay a fair market value for the tools they buy; of course, good tools equals a higher payout.

 Sometimes tool parts go missing, people know this, and although you may lose some value, it might not stop you from selling it.
 Make sure to include any adaptors, drill bits and carry cases if you still have them.

 Charge it up, buttercup!

 Before taking your tool to the pawnshop, make sure to charge the battery fully!